Windows 11 for ARM Devices: Compatibility Guide (2025)

 Can I install Windows 11 ARM on a Raspberry Pi?

 Yes, but expect limited performance.
 Use community-supported builds only.
+Not recommended for production use.

 Is Windows 11 ARM good for gaming?